 Issues such as the overall history of the “individual rights” view of the Second Amendment (her analysis is somewhat lacking here) and other constitutional matters is something Franks has less expertise.
 Some of the constitutional matters discussed should be taken with that in mind.

 The book is well-sourced if not as heavily detailed as a more academic book would be.

 The book has a lot of material in its two hundred or so pages (the rest being endnotes and stuff), and every claim made might not be fully proven.
 But, she also openly makes value judgments.
-I think as a whole, the book is honest and her factual basis for her analysis reliable.
+I think as a whole, the book is honest, and her factual basis for her analysis is reliable.